-The new arrivals at Re-Ed Camp 47 are Chris Walters (Olivia Hussey), a shy and law-abiding shopkeeper accused of helping a rebel (who had randomly stumbled into her store); Rita Daniels (Lynda Stoner), a suspected sex worker; and Paul Anders (Steve Railsback), a dissident who has escaped from several other camps.
+The new arrivals at Re-Ed Camp 47 are Chris Walters (Olivia Hussey), a shy and law-abiding shopkeeper accused of helping a rebel (who had randomly stumbled into her store); suspected sex worker Rita Daniels (Lynda Stoner); and Paul Anders (Steve Railsback), a radical dissident who has escaped from several other camps.

-After suffering brutal treatment at the hands of tyrannical Camp Master Charles Thatcher (Michael Craig) and his chief enforcer, Ritter (Roger Ward) – who has a luxurious moustache and a penchant for beating people to death for no reason – the prisoners accept a deadly deal.
+After suffering brutal treatment at the hands of tyrannical chess-playing Camp Master Charles Thatcher (Michael Craig) and his chief enforcer Ritter (Roger Ward) – who has a bald head, a luxurious moustache and a penchant for beating people to death for no reason – the prisoners accept a deadly deal.

 They will be human prey in a ‘turkey shoot’ Thatcher has organised for Secretary Mallory (Noel Ferrier), and VIPs Jennifer (Carmen Duncan) – an upper-class lesbian with a crossbow and a collection of explosive arrows – and Tito (Michael Petrovich) – who is assisted by a top-hat-wearing werewolf-like freak called Alph (Steve Rackman).